Getting the marketing price right when selling your home, what is the most successful strategy?

 Our Approach

 A well priced property brings in the right kind of buyers in the sense they are serious, qualified and confident.
-This is why we recommend listing just under the Home Report where appropriate (e.g. Offers Over £228,000 on a £230,000 valuation).
-This creates just enough flexibility to invite strong interest while maintaining transparency and protecting your home’s market reputation.
+This is why we recommend listing just under the Home Report where appropriate (e.g. Offers Over either £225,000 or £228,000 on a £230,000 valuation).
+This creates just enough flexibility to invite strong interest, while maintaining transparency and protecting your home’s market valuation.

 Final Thoughts

 While advertising below the Home Report value might seem like a smart marketing trick, it can often do more harm than good, especially when the differential on the home report value and marketing price is substantial.
 Sellers risk damaging the perceived value of their property which wastes time with unqualified buyers.
-This is important to know when selling your home as marketing too low can jeopardise the sale due to mortgage complications.
+Do you want an influx of viewers who ultimately cannot afford your home?
+Life is busy enough without preparing your home over and over again for viewers who can't afford to offer even home report value.

-Marketing a home at a much lower home report value will benefit estate agents stats on showing potential sellers what they have 'achieved' over the 'asking price' for homes that they have marketed, this how Twenty EA work out percentages achieved over asking price.
-Twenty EA has developed this system with the English system in mind and do not take into consideration actual home report values.
-We are keen to gain trust with our honest approach, and always will give the best advice no matter what the stats show, our aim is to market your home correctly priced and achieve the best possible price on your highest value asset.
+Marketing a home at a much lower home report value will ultimately benefit estate agents stats.
+This then shows potential sellers what they have 'achieved' over the 'asking price' for homes that they have marketed.
+Twenty EA is a great tool for agents obtaining lots of interesting information locally and many Estate Agents use this site to obtain information.
+Twenty EA works out estate agents prices and percentages achieved over asking price.
+Twenty EA has developed this system with the English way of working in mind (there are no home reports in England) and does not take into consideration actual home report values.
+We are keen to gain trust with our honest approach, and always will give the best advice no matter what the stats show.
+Our aim is to market your home correctly priced and achieve the best possible price on your highest value asset.

 Call us: 01506 650 550